Wavelet-Packets for Deepfake Image Analysis and Detection: Classifier design and evaluation

 In the previous experiment, two image sources, authentic \ac{ffhq} and StyleGAN images, had to be identified.
 This section will study a standardized problem with more image sources.
 To allow comparison with previous work, we exactly reproduce the experimental setup from \cite{frank2020frequency}, and \cite{yu2019attributing}.
 We choose this setup since we, in particular, want to compare to the spatial approach from \cite{yu2019attributing} and the frequency only DCT-representation presented in \cite{frank2020frequency}.
 We cite their results for comparison.
 Additionally, we benchmark against the \ac{prnu} approach, as well as eigenfaces~\citep{sirovich1987low}.
 The experiments in this section use four \acp{gan}: CramerGAN~\citep{Bellmare2017CramerGAN}, MMDGAN~\citep{Binkowski2018Demystifying}, ProGAN~\citep{karras2019pro}, and SN-DCGAN~\citep{Miyato2018Spectral}.

-150k images were randomly selected from the \acf{celeba}~\citep{liu2015faceattributes} and \acf{lsun} bedroom~\citep{yu15lsun} datasets.
+150k images were randomly selected from the \acf{celeba}~\citep{liu2015faceattributes} and \acf{lsun} bedroom~\citep{yu15lsun} data sets.
 Our pre-processing is identical for both.
 The real images are cropped and resized to $128 \times 128$ pixels each.
 With each of the four \acp{gan} an additional 150k images are generated at the same resolution.
 The 750k total images are split into 500k training, 100k validation, and 150k test images.
-To ensure stratified sampling, we draw the same amount of samples from each generator or the original dataset.
+To ensure stratified sampling, we draw the same amount of samples from each generator or the original data set.
 As a result, the train, validation, and test sets contain equally many images from each source.

 We compute wavelet packets with three levels for each image.
 We explore the use of Haar and Daubechies wavelets as well as symlets~\citep{daubechies1992tenwavelets,strang1996wavelets,jensen2001ripples,mallat2009wavelet}.
 The Haar wavelet is also the first Daubechies wavelet.
 Daubechies-wavelets and symlets are identical up to a degree of 3.
 Table~\ref{tab:source_seperation_results}, therefore, starts comparing both families above a degree of 4.